Chesterton Community College: The school buildings

 In 1992 a new high-tech extension was built to provide the school with a new library, computer facilities, new classrooms, new staff accommodation, and also to provide the school with a new reception and entrance.
 It was named The Newall Building, after former and now retired principal A. B. Newall.
 It was designed by Johns Partnership.
 The science block also received an extension at this time, adding two new classrooms and a preparations room.

 Johns Partnership also designed the new music block at the rear of the site, which provided a main performance room, classroom and practice suites.
 The building was purpose-built and was acoustically engineered.
 It featured a sundial on the front facade in memory of a former head of mathematics, Terry McConkey.

 In 2004, a new sports complex was built, providing a large sports hall, fitness suite, café, changing facilities, function area, floodlit tennis courts and reception area, as well as refurbishment of the existing swimming pool and gym, housed in the adjacent '60s buildings.
 The new sports centre is also used by the general public.
 The building was designed by Cambridgeshire County Council Design Team, and cost £2.9 million.
 The National Lottery, Cambridgeshire County Council and the school donated and raised money for the new building which opened in October 2004 by sports personality and heptathlon athlete, Caroline Pearce.

-However, the sports centre went into deficit by £150,000 in 2010.
-The college has been in bitter dispute with public users and community leaders after their swimming sessions were axed.
-The swimmers said they would be prepared to pay more money, but the college authorities have declined their offer and sacked five members of staff in an attempt to stem their financial losses.
-County Councillors have attempted to resolve the dispute.
+However, the sports centre went into deficit by £150,000 in 2010 resulting in a reduction of public facilities and a dispute between the college and community users.

 In July 2019 the school opened an extension.
 The building was costed at £10 million and was paid for by Cambridgeshire County Council.
-A sixth form will open in September 2022.
+A sixth form opened at the college in September 2022.